Introduction

 Cataplexy

 Cataplexy is the sudden loss of muscle tone while awake, leading to debility and voluntary control muscle loss.
-This condition is frequently triggered by sudden, intense emotional responses such as anger, laughter, high stress, or even excitement.
+This condition is frequently triggered by sudden, intense emotional responses such as anger, laughter, high stress, or excitement.
 The cataplexy symptoms generally develop weeks and sometimes even years after the original EDS episode.

 Sleep Paralysis